Reasoning-Modulated Representations: Contrastive RMR for Atari

 \paragraph{Abstract pipeline}

 Firstly, we set out to verify that it is possible to train nontrivial Atari RAM transition models.
 The construction of this abstract experiment follows almost exactly the abstract \gls{rmr} setup: $f$ and $g$ are appropriately sized linear projections, while $P$ needs to take into account which action was taken when updating the latents.
 To simplify the implementation and allow further model re-use, we consider the action a part of the $P$'s inputs.
+See Appendix~\ref{app:abseq} for detailed equations.

 This implies that our transition model learns a function $g(P(f({\bar{\bf x}}), a))\approx \bar{\bf y}$.
 We supervise this model using binary cross-entropy to predict each bit of the resulting RAM state.
 Since RAM transitions are assumed deterministic, we assume a fully Markovian setup and learn 1-step dynamics.